kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 for instance a Machine deployment is operational even if is rolling out.

-But the use cases above where hard to combine with the strict requirement to have all the conditions true, and as a result today Cluster APi resources barely have conditions surfacing that lifecycle operations are happening, or where those condition are defined they have a semantic which is not easy to understand, like e.g. 'Resized' or 'MachinesSpecUpToDate'.
+But the use cases above where hard to combine with the strict requirement to have all the conditions true, and as a result today Cluster API resources barely have conditions surfacing that lifecycle operations are happening, or where those conditions are defined they have a semantic which is not easy to understand, like e.g. 'Resized' or 'MachinesSpecUpToDate'.

 e.g. when you look at higher level abstractions in Cluster API like Clusters, MachineDeployments and ControlPlanes, readiness might be confusing, because those resources usually accept a certain degree of not readiness, e.g. MachineDeployments are usually ok even if a few machine is not ready (up to MaxUnavailable).

-In order to address thi problem, Cluster API is going to align to K8s API conventions.
+In order to address this problem, Cluster API is going to align to K8s API conventions.
 As a consequence, the “Ready” condition won't be required anymore to exists on all the resources, nor when it exists, it will be required to include all the existing conditions in the ready summary.